Sony's Spider-Man Universe: Sony's shared universe

 Following the successful release of Venom, Pascal said some of Sony's "previously shelved plans" could now come to fruition, including a crossover based on the villainous Sinister Six team.
 In March 2019, Sony Pictures Entertainment chairman Tony Vinciquerra said the "next seven or eight years" of the shared universe had been planned.
 There was some hesitancy within Sony to establish interconnection between its films in the shared universe after previous attempts fell through, but the studio ultimately opted to de-emphasize the interconnected nature of its films by telling self-contained stories focused on supporting characters related to Spider-Man.
-After the franchise's 2024 films Madame Web and Kraven the Hunter performed poorly at the box office, Sony was reported in December 2024 to no longer be developing further films for its franchise at that time, and was instead focusing on Spider-Man: Brand New Day (2026), the animated Spider-Man: Beyond the Spider-Verse (2027), and the SSU television series Spider-Noir (2026).
+After the franchise's 2024 films Madame Web and Kraven the Hunter performed poorly at the box office, Sony was reported in December 2024 to no longer be developing further films for its franchise at that time, and was instead focusing on the MCU film Spider-Man: Brand New Day (2026), the animated Spider-Man: Beyond the Spider-Verse (2027), and the SSU television series Spider-Noir (2026).
 A subsequent Variety report noted that Sony had privately acknowledged that Kraven the Hunter, Madame Web, and fellow SSU film Morbius (2022) were creative and critical failures and that they needed to re-evaluate which Spider-Man characters were given their own film franchises.
 Variety stated that while Sony had not technically established an official shared universe because it did not connect their narratives, the studio was not likely to stop making films for other characters, such as Venom, which were successful.
+In February 2026, Rothman confirmed that Sony planned to continue its franchise through a "fresh reboot" overseen by different individuals.
+At that time, Sony Pictures Animation was developing an animated Venom film to be directed by Zach Lipovsky and Adam B. Stein, with Hardy creatively involved.
+In August 2026, Rothman confirmed that no other films based on Spider-Man characters were in active development, noting the studio had not viewed the films it had made as a "Sony-Marvel Universe", but rather feeling they were "worthwhile movies to make with other characters".